edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 * Make a folder called `css` using terminal
 * Inside the `css` folder make a file called `style.css` using terminal
-* Git commit and push this new file to Github
+* Stage, commit, and push this new file to Github
 * Reference the `style.css` in your `student-bio.html` file
 * Style the example on the projector
     + Add a class called "container" on the `main` tag